 In fact, 67% of consumers say that the quality of a product image is “very important” in selecting and purchasing the product.
 Product photos lead the way in comparison to other types of content, as customers value it more than long product descriptions and ratings/reviews.

-Creating or commissioning secondary thumbnails in the form of infographic-style images gives you an opportunity to show the customer that your product was made just for them.
+Creating or commissioning a secondary Amazon thumbnail in the form of infographic-style images allows you to show the customer that your product was made just for them.

 Additionally, having a cohesive and strong brand presence in every product photo set makes your brand feel more authentic and trustworthy.
 Trust builds confidence in your product, and confidence leads to conversions.